-Mrs Joyce said, ‘My aim at Pikopiko Learning has been ‘Children and Adults inspired by Kindness and Learning’, so we always have the values of Kindness and Respect at the core of everything we do, similar to Saint Kentigern’s core values.’
+Mrs Joyce said, ‘My aim at Pikopiko Learning was to ensure that the ‘Children and Adults were inspired by Kindness and Learning’, so we always have the values of Kindness and Respect at the core of everything we did, similar to Saint Kentigern’s core values.’

 A highly motivated leader with robust independent views, Mrs Joyce values the importance of professional development for her staff, helping them to achieve their goals in life.
 She has inspired staff to go on to lecture at international conferences, gain permanent positions as lecturers at training institutes and own their own centres.

 She says, ‘My strength is in Strategic Planning and the ‘big picture planning’ of centres, alongside the day to day operation.
 My first centre involved a new build, as well as converting an older building for use.’